Seahawks to decline 2022 option on contract for Rashaad Penny

 Monday makes it official that running back Rashaad Penny has one more season to prove his worth as Seattle’s 2018 first-round pick.

-The team is not expected to pick up an option on Penny’s contract for the 2022 season by the Monday afternoon deadline, as reported first by the NFL Network and ESPN.
+The team is not expected to pick up an option on Penny’s contract for the 2022 season by the Monday afternoon deadline, a source confirmed to The Seattle Times.

-Since Penny was the a first-round pick — taken 27th overall — the Seahawks had until Monday to pick up the option.
+Since Penny was a first-round pick — taken 27th overall — the Seahawks had until Monday to pick up the option.

-But Seattle did not, and that means Penny can now become a free agent after the 2021 season.
+But Seattle did not, meaning Penny can now become a free agent after the 2021 season.

 The option would have meant a guaranteed salary of $4.5 million for Penny for the 2022 season.
 Under new NFL rules, the contract becomes fully guaranteed once the option is exercised.
 In prior years, the contract was guaranteed only for injury.

-That was simply too much for Seattle to want to guarantee more than a year ahead of time for a player who has battled injuries throughout his three seasons with the Seahawks.
+That was simply too much for Seattle to want to guarantee more than a year ahead of time for a player who has battled injuries throughout his three seasons.

-But after finally getting to clear to play the final three games of the 2020 regular season, Penny did not play in the playoff loss to the Rams due to a knee injury suffered in practice (that injury was not said to be significant with coach Pete Carroll saying it was not to the same knee and was the result of stumbling and hitting it in practice).
+But after finally getting cleared to play the final three games of the 2020 regular season, Penny did not play in the playoff loss to the Rams due to a knee injury suffered in practice.
+That injury was not said to be significant with coach Pete Carroll saying it was not to the same knee and was the result of stumbling and hitting it in practice.

 To make clear, not picking up the option does not mean Penny is done with the Seahawks.

-He remains under contract with the team for the 2021 season for what will now the last of his regular four-year rookie contract, due to make a base salary of $1.9 million.
+He remains under contract with the team for the 2021 season for what will now the last of his regular four-year rookie contract and is due to make a base salary of $1.9 million.
 And Seattle can still re-sign Penny after the 2021 season, or to an extension at any time if it wants.

-But Seattle already has Chris Carson under contract for the 2022 season at a salary of $4.5 million and a cap hit of $6.4 million for the 2022 season, and also will have Travis Homer and DeeJay Dallas still under contract in 2022.
+But Seattle already has Chris Carson under contract for the 2022 season at a salary of $4.5 million and a cap hit of $6.4 million for the 2022 season, and also will have Travis Homer and DeeJay Dallas still under contract that year.

 Only first-round picks can have their option picked up for a fifth season, something enacted in the 2011 CBA.

-Declining the option has become Seattle’s custom as it has not picked up an option on a first-rounder, though only three others have been eligible so far — 2011 first-rounder James Carpenter, 2012-first-rounder Bruce Irvin and 2016 first-rounder Germain Ifedi (Seattle did not have first-round picks in 2013-15 or 2017, and it’s too early for first-rounders since Penny in 2018).
+Declining the option has become Seattle’s custom as it has not picked up an option on a first-rounder, though only three others have been eligible so far — 2011 first-rounder James Carpenter, 2012-first-rounder Bruce Irvin and 2016 first-rounder Germain Ifedi.
+Seattle did not have first-round picks in 2013-15 or 2017, and it’s too early for first-rounders since Penny in 2018.

-Penny has shown some flashes, averaging 5.1 yards per carry in his Seattle career — 161 carries for 823 yards.
+Penny has shown some flashes, averaging 5.1 yards per carry in his Seattle career (161 carries for 823 yards).

-He appeared on the verge of a breakthrough before his injury, rushing for 203 yards in the two games before he was hurt on 29 carries including a 58-yard touchdown that helped clinch a win at Philadelphia.
+He appeared on the verge of a breakthrough before his injury, rushing for 203 yards in the two games on 29 carries including a 58-yard touchdown that helped clinch a win at Philadelphia.

 So, Monday’s news should not be taken as Penny having no future with Seattle, just that he’s going to have to work a little harder to earn it.